magicmq/pyspigot-documentation/README.md

 - In chat when you log into your server.
 This message is only displayed to players with the permission `pyspigot.admin`.

 ?> It is recommended that you always use the latest version of PySpigot.
 Because the plugin is in its early stages of developmnt, newer versions likely contain key bug fixes and improvements.

-## Links

-- PySpigot's GitHub repository can be viewed [here](https://github.com/magicmq/pyspigot).
-- Also check out Jython on Github [here](https://github.com/jython/jython).
-- JavaDocs for the project can be viewed [here](https://javadocs.magicmq.dev/pyspigot/).

 ### Discord